synduce/Synduce/README_EVALUATION.md

 The reviewer can run `./table2_partial.sh` (and `./table3_partial.sh`).
 The experimental data is appended to `review_data/log.txt` and the script then generates the tables in `review_data/table2.txt` (resp. `review_data/table3.txt`).
-Running either of those scripts will take about an hour.
+Running either of those scripts will take between 1 and 2 hours.

-If the reviewers want to spend more time generating their own experimental data, they can use the `./table2_full.sh` and `./table3_full.sh` scripts.
+If the reviewer wants to spend more time generating their own experimental data, they can use the `./table2_full.sh` and `./table3_full.sh` scripts.
 Running the full scripts will take more than a day.

 ### Results from our experimental data

 We included a sample of our experimental data in `benchmarks_log_cav21.txt`.
-The reviewers can generate the tables using this data by calling the `benchmarks/report.py` script as follows:
+The reviewer can generate the tables using this data by calling the `benchmarks/report.py` script as follows:
 ```
 ./benchmarks/report.py benchmarks/benchmarks_log_cav21.txt review_data/tmp.csv TABLE_NO review_data/table.txt
 ```
 The script will generate Table `TABLE_NO` (= 1, 2 or 3) in the `review_data/table.txt` file, storing
 temporary results in `review_data/tmp.csv`.
-The reviewers should observe the same results as the ones reported in the paper, with possibly a few differences as we collected more data for some benchmarks.
+The reviewer should observe the same results as the ones reported in the paper, with possibly a few differences as we collected more data for some benchmarks.
 One difference is that the *mts* benchmark of the *Enforcing tail recursion* category has been corrected, and Atropos synthesizes a solution even without the optimizations on (the